wmgleason/Coding-Quiz/README.md

 This project should be usable in any common web browse at this address: <https://wmgleason.github.io/Coding-Quiz/.>

 <h2>Usage</h2>
-This project is meant as an exercise for the author to learn to use some basic front end bits.
+This project is a web development exercise for the author but could be expanded to offer a more extensive quiz for the user in coding or another topic.

 <h2>Support</h2>